 This is an important feast day for Catholics, because Mary’s Assumption gives us the hope that God will take us to heaven, too.
-It is a Holy Day of Obligation, which means that Catholics all over the world will go to Mass today, and most will enjoy a special meal or feast.
+It is usually a Holy Day of Obligation, but because it's Saturday, the actual feast will be observed at Sunday Masses this weekend.
 Traditionally, people bring flowers from their gardens to place at the Mary altar at church, and they would bring baskets of fruit and herbs (especially the kinds used as medicine in the old days) to be blessed.

-In addition to going to Mass today, your family can celebrate with a special meal or dessert, like this Fluffy Cloud Dessert found at Catholic Cuisine.
+If it works out for your family, go to the vigil Mass at your parish this evening.
+You can carry your celebration on through Sunday with a special meal or dessert, like this Fluffy Cloud Dessert found at Catholic Cuisine.
 (It’s a frozen dessert made with strawberries, sweetened condensed milk, chocolate sandwich cookies and frozen whipped topping, so be sure to prepare it in the morning.)